pulp-platform/AI-deck-workshop/README.md

 - `wifi_jpeg_streamer/test.c`: the GAP8 C code (camera acquisition of a raw image, jpeg encoding, forward of the jpeg image to NINA)
 - `viewer.py`: the Python visualizer receives the images streamed from NINA to the Laptop.
 By default, it connects to the IP of the AI-deck when use in AccessPoint mode.

-An additional example is provided, where image color is inverted before transmitting

 Tested on GAP_SDK version 3.8.1.

 Commands: